Some Properties of Distal Actions on Locally Compact Groups

+Clearly, distal actions are pointwise distal and the converse holds in case the action is on real Lie groups (see Abels [2] and Conze-Guivarsc'h [7]), but there are pointwise distal actions which are not distal (see Jaworski-Raja \cite{JR} and Rosenblatt \cite{Ro} for instance).
+It can be easily seen that the converse can be extended in case $G$ and $\Ga$, which acts on $G$ by automorphisms, satisfy the following (see Lemma \ref{ac}).
+We say that a locally compact group $G$ is {\it $\Ga$-Lie projective} if every neighbourhood $U$ of the identity $e$ in $G$ contains a compact normal $\Ga$-invariant subgroup $K$ such that $G/K$ is a Lie group.
+In case $G$ is $\Ga$-{\it Lie projective} for $\Ga = \{ \ap ^n \mid n \in \Z \}$ for some $\ap\in\Aut(G)$, we say that $G$ is $\ap$-{\it Lie projective}.
+Note that any $\Ga$-Lie projective group $G$ is Lie projective.
+We show that the converse holds in case $\Ga$ is a generalized $\ol {FC}$-group whose action on the group $G$ is pointwise distal (see Corollary \ref{lpc1}).

 Proposition 1 of \cite{L2} shows that a generalized $\ol{FC}$-group $G$ contains a compact normal subgroup $K$ such that $G/K$ is a Lie group.
-We improve on this result and show that if a generalized $\ol{FC}$-group $G$ is pointwise distal, then it is Lie projective, that is, $G$ has arbitrarily small compact normal subgroups $K_i$ such that $G/K_i$ is a Lie group (see Theorem \ref{FC}).
+Additionally, if $G$ is pointwise distal, we show that it is Lie projective (see Theorem \ref{FC}).
 This would enable Lie theoretic considerations on generalized $\ol{FC}$-groups that are pointwise distal.
+Moreover, this shows that any pointwise distal generalized $\ol{FC}$ group is distal.

-Distal actions of generalized $\ol{FC}$-groups were considered in \cite{JR}, \cite{R3} and in \cite{Sh}.
+Distal actions of generalized $\ol{FC}$-groups were considered in Jaworski-Raja \cite{JR}, Raja \cite{R3} and Shah \cite{Sh}.
 We quote some related results: For the action of a polycyclic group $\Ga$ on a totally disconnected group and for the action of a generalized $\ol {FC}$-group on a compact metrizable group, distality and pointwise distality are equivalent, (see Corollary 2.4 of \cite{JR} and Theorem 4.1 of \cite{R3}).
 We prove this equivalence for actions of generalized $\ol{FC}$-groups on any locally compact group (Theorem \ref{distal-pd}).